New Jersey Devils: 1993–2000: A Championship franchise

 Late in the 1999–2000 season, Lamoriello made the decision to fire Ftorek and replace him with assistant coach Larry Robinson, which the New York Posts Mark Everson described as "pure panic" at the prospect of another early-round playoff elimination.
 The Devils were in position to reach the playoffs, but Lamoriello reacted to a stretch of 17 games in which the team went 5–10–2.
 New Jersey followed the move by defeating the Florida Panthers, the Toronto Maple Leafs and the Philadelphia Flyers during the postseason to make the 2000 Stanley Cup Final.
 In the Stanley Cup Final, the Devils reached the top again, defeating the defending champion Dallas Stars in six games to win the Stanley Cup for the second time.
-Veterans such as Stevens, Holik, Niedermayer, Daneyko, and Brodeur were joined by new players acquired in the intervening five years, including Patrik Elias, Petr Sykora, Jason Arnott, Alexander Mogilny and Calder Trophy recipient Scott Gomez.
+Veterans such as Stevens, Holík, Niedermayer, Daneyko, and Brodeur were joined by new players acquired in the intervening five years, including Patrik Eliáš, Petr Sýkora, Jason Arnott, Alexander Mogilny and Calder Trophy recipient Scott Gomez.
 The Devils' second championship run included a come-from-behind victory in the conference finals.
 They trailed the Flyers three games to one, but rebounded to win three straight games and the series.
 This was the first time in conference finals history that a 3–1 series deficit was erased.
 This series featured a hit that captain Scott Stevens laid on Flyers center Eric Lindros in the seventh game, which effectively ended Lindros' career in Philadelphia.
 Stevens was named the winner of the Conn Smythe Trophy, as the Devils clinched the Stanley Cup on Arnott's goal in double-overtime of game 6 in Dallas.

 In 2000, McMullen sold the team to Puck Holdings, an affiliate of YankeeNets (now Yankee Global Enterprises) for $176 million.
 The owners wanted to program Devils games on what eventually became the YES Network and move the team to a new arena in Newark.
 Neither of these proposals became reality under Puck Holdings' ownership.
 For the start of the next season, Lamoriello was appointed CEO of both the Devils and the New Jersey Nets of the National Basketball Association (NBA).
 He remained at the helm of the basketball team until it was sold with the intention of moving it to Brooklyn in 2004, a move that did not come to pass at that time.